 Yoga is a science that aims at the harmonious development of the body, mind, and soul.
 It is a methodical way of attaining perfection, through control of the different elements of human nature, both physical and psychic.
 It is a process of continuous transformation.
 Inner perfection comes about gradually.
-As you progress in Yoga, the ego is progressively replaced by the spirit.
+As you progress in Yogic practices, the ego is progressively replaced by the spirit.
 The seeker is freed from the tyranny of the lower mind and attains the state in which there is union with the absolute.
 Through Yoga, you can increase energy, vigor, vitality, longevity, and a high standard of health.
 Its practices will help control emotions and passions and bring about serenity, calmness, and wonderful concentration, if you are earnest in your Sadhana or practice.

 Asanas, the body postures, were founded by the ancient Rishis of India.
 It is the third limb of Ashtanga Yoga.
 Patanjali, the founder of Ashtanga Yoga, defines Asana as a “steady and comfortable posture”.
 If you are firmly established in Asanas, you will not feel the body at all.
 When you do not feel the body, qualities of the pairs of opposites will not affect you.
 When you are free from the effect of the pairs of opposites, such as heat and cold, pleasure and pain, you will be able to take up the next higher step – Pranayama, and practice it with an unruffled mind.
 Therefore, you should select a posture, which is easy and comfortable, and in which, you can remain for long time – say, three hours.